-Understanding Socio-Emotional, Cultural & Cognitive Aspects of Middle School/ Adolescent Learners in General and Inclusive Settings
+Emotional, Cultural and Cognitive Aspects of Middle

+5

+School/Adolescent Learners in

+General and Inclusive Settings

+Or an elective course approved by your advisor.

 Continuing Program

 The Continuing program is intended for students who wish to pursue a Master's degree in the same academic area as their Initial Certification.
 Semester hours: 33 credits.